American Express Zync Card Review – An Important Warning

 - You have to pay an annual fee (they do NOT even waive it the first year)

-Consider these 3 better alternatives depending on your needs:
+2013 Update: Consider these alternatives depending on your needs: